-Any river user must obtain a National Park Service backcountry use permit before watercraft is placed or operated on the Rio Grande within Big Bend National Park and for overnight trips on the Rio Grande Wild and Scenic River downstream from the park.
+Any river user must obtain a National Park Service backcountry use permit before watercraft is placed or operated on the Rio Grande within Big Bend National Park and for overnight trips on the Rio Grande Wild & Scenic River downstream from the park.
 Day-use inner tubes are exempt.

 Each vessel shall carry an extra paddle or oar; kayaks shall have an extra paddle per party.